-IAMMember is non-authoritative: it adds one member to a role without replacing existing grants.
-It references an organization by numeric ID and requires that user accounts, service accounts, or groups exist before granting access.
+IAMMember is non-authoritative: it adds one member to a role without replacing existing members.
+It requires an existing GCP organization and the identities you want to grant access to.
 The examples are intentionally small.
-Combine them with your own identity management and role definitions.
+Combine them with your own organization structure and access policies.

 Grant a role to a single member